junwatu/news-analysis-chatgpt-nodejs-griddb/README.md

 #### Tags Generator Code

 OpenAI provides [Chat API](https://platform.openai.com/docs/api-reference/chat) for users to access ChatGPT models.
 We will use the `gpt-3.5-turbo` model to generate tags from our news.
+This is the same model utilized by the ChatGPT website.

 ```js
 import { Configuration, OpenAIApi } from "openai";